-Every project, large and small, begins with an amount of discovery, large or small.
+Every project, large or small, begins with an amount of discovery, large or small.
 It’s the time when we begin to learn what we don't know.

-The objective is to collect as much intel as possible, and distill it into meaningful facts.
-Ultimately, the goal is to develop a smart strategy.
-To get to a smart place, you can begin at a smart place by standing on someone else’s shoulders.
+The objective is to collect as much intel as possible and distill it into meaningful facts.
+Ultimately, the goal is to develop a smart strategy and get to a smart place.
+You can get a head start by standing on someone else’s smart shoulders.
 But, there will always be an amount you don’t know, large or small.

 Admitting ignorance is the quickest way to learn.

-Use the cognitive skills that come from experience, and the tools and tactics acquired along the way, of course.
-Yet, most importantly, when walking into a new environment, the quickest way to begin learning is to admit ignorance of the details.
+Use the cognitive skills that come from experience, and the tools and tactics you've acquired along the way.
+Yet, most important, when walking into a new environment, the quickest way to begin learning is to admit ignorance of the details.
 Leave the preconceived notions aside.
-Seeing a challenge on its own merits, rather than conforming the challenge to ideas you already know, is the purest path to discovery.
+See a challenge on its own merits, rather than conforming the challenge to ideas you already know.
+It's the purest path to discovery.
 It's the only way to find new ideas.

 Ignorance means there's a lack of information.
 It doesn't mean there's a lack of a method to gain the information.
 Not having a method would be, indeed, stupid.